Ainthorpe

 Ainthorpe is a village in the civil parish of Danby in the county of North Yorkshire, England.
 It is situated within the North York Moors National Park in the Esk Valley, a quarter of a mile south of Danby and 12 mi west of Whitby.

 Governance

 The village lies within the Scarborough and Whitby Parliament constituency.

-From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

-The village is part of the Danby Parish Group that includes Castleton, Westerdale, Fryup and Houlsyke.
+The village is part of the Danby Parish Group, which includes Castleton, Westerdale, Fryup and Houlsyke.